 Step 1: Use a pencil to mark every 6 inches along the sides of your runner.
 This is where you'll be sewing your poms and keeps them nice and evenly spaced.

 Step 2: Tie a piece of embroidery floss in a double knot around the center of your pom pom.
 Leave about 3 inches of thread on either side.
 Use a big eye needle to sew one end of the floss through the top of the runner's edge, then bring the other end of the floss around and tie the two pieces together on the back of the runner.

-And just like that, you have your handmade Moroccan-inspired table runner just in time for Mother's Day this weekend!
+And just like that, you have your handmade Moroccan-inspired table runner just in time to host your next event!

-If you like this and our other Mother's Day inspired projects like this one here, let us know and show us how you made it your own using #BeMakeful and tagging us on Instagram!
+If you like this, let us know and show us how you made it your own using #BeMakeful and tagging us on Instagram!